 Air Passenger Duty – Why we can’t afford to cut it.

-Mike Robinson sits on the Scottish Government’s Air Passenger Duty forum, representing Stop Climate Chaos Scotland and Scottish Environment Link
+Mike Robinson, Chief Executive of RSGS, sits on the Scottish Government’s Air Passenger Duty forum, representing Stop Climate Chaos Scotland and Scottish Environment Link

 Their hope is that this cut would positively impact the economy more widely despite its evident carbon impact.
 But there is little real evidence to support this.
 In fact aviation has continued to grow despite APD and is currently at record levels in most Scottish airports.
 So APD is not a significant factor in decision making.
 Additionally when APD was reduced in Belfast because of concerns about unfair competition from Dublin, it has had little discernible impact.
 And yet the whole case for a reduction is predicated on increasing traffic.
 Obviously everybody accepts the environment will suffer, but to be honest this is not being taken seriously.

 The best the aviation industry can offer is that eventually they will introduce a variety of efficiencies which will help keep GHG emissions steady after 2020.
 According to one aviation representative aviation can increase by 60% without increasing emissions from 2020 onwards.
 But this is not good enough.
 Many of these efficiencies are currently only promises.
 But most critically as a society we need to cut back climate emissions before 2050 by 80% of 1990 levels, not hold them steady at 2020 levels.

 Leaving aside the rights and wrongs of this approach, are the economic arguments sound?
 Well this is hugely debatable.
 The biggest factors affecting flight demand are around the state of the economy, safety, alternatives, time saving and fuel prices etc. and so these will always be the primary drivers.
 For instance, the only significant dip in aviation demand came on the heels of the financial crisis of 2008/9 because of the failings in the wider economy.